Frequently Asked Questions About the Assessment Process

 Does the OCC calculate the assessment fee?

 Yes.
-The OCC computes the assessment amount using the current fee schedule contained in the “Calendar Year Fees and Assessment Structure” and notifies the institution by posting the invoice to BankNet and sending the invoice via e-mail identifying the date that the payment will be drafted from its designated account.
-This process is based on revisions to the assessment regulations adopted by the OCC (see 73 Fed.
-Reg.
-52576, dated September 10, 2008).
+The OCC computes the assessment amount using the current fee schedule contained in the “Calendar Year Fees and Assessment Structure” and notifies the institution by posting the invoice to BankNet and sending the invoice via e-mail, identifying the date that the payment will be drafted from its designated account.

 Does the OCC provide an invoice?

 Yes.
-The OCC sends the assessment invoice by e-mail notification of the assessment amount due to each institution’s designated assessment contacts and posts the invoice to BankNet.
+The OCC sends the invoice of the assessment amount due by e-mail to each institution’s designated assessment contacts and posts the invoice to BankNet.

 When does the OCC notify institutions that their assessment fees are due?